zenml-io/zenml/docs/book/user-guide/advanced-guide/configuring-zenml/ci-cd.md

 <img src="../../../.gitbook/assets/ci_cd_local.png" alt="Pipeline with local stack"/>

-Once the data scientist thinks they have improved the pipeline, they create a pull request for his branch on GitHub.
+Once the data scientist thinks they have improved the pipeline, they create a pull request for their branch on GitHub.
 This automatically triggers a GitHub Action that will run the same pipeline in the staging environment (e.g. a pipeline running on a cloud stack in GCP), potentially with different test data.
 As long as the  pipeline does not run successfully in the staging environment, the PR